de Quervain Tenosynovitis

-de Quervain's tenosynovitis affects two thumb tendons called the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).
+de Quervain tenosynovitis affects two thumb tendons: the abductor pollicis longus (APL) and the extensor pollicis brevis (EPB).

-On their way to the thumb, the APL and EPB tendons travel side by side along the inside edge of the wrist.
-They pass through a tunnel near the end of the radius bone of the forearm.
-The tunnel helps hold the tendons in place, like the guide on a fishing pole.
+The APL and EPB tendons travel side by side along the inside edge of the wrist.
+They pass through a synovial tunnel near the thumb side of your wrist.
+The tunnel helps hold the tendons in place.

-At first, the only sign of trouble may be soreness on the thumb side of the forearm, near the wrist.
-If the problem isn't treated, pain may spread up the forearm or further down into the wrist and thumb.
+de Quervain usually starts as soreness on the thumb side of the forearm, near the wrist.
+When left untreated, pain may spread up the forearm or further down into the wrist and thumb.

-The diagnosis of de Quervain's tenosynovitis is quite easy.
-Most of the time no fancy tests are required.
+The diagnosis of de Quervain's tenosynovitis is normally confirmed by your physiotherapist on clinical examination.
+No fancy tests are required.

 Rest or Reduce Hand Movements